-Contact your healthcare professionals (e.g. doctor or pharmacist) as soon as possible about taking these two medicines together.
-They may already be aware of this drug interaction and may be monitoring you for it.
-If your doctor prescribes these medicines together, take them at least two to four hours apart.
+Let your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
+Time your medicines so that you do not take your eltrombopag within four hours of any medicine containing aluminum, calcium, iron, magnesium, selenium, or zinc.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 Report Problems to the Food and Drug Administration